UltraFly/carworld/readme.txt

 *problem with BeOS version

+TODO
+-use SDL_image for image loading (+don't hardcode path to road texture) -use SDL opengl extention querying
+-use SDL for networked game
+-sound (with openal)
-TODO (in order of what is being done) sound (plan to use openal) clean up file formats (use 3ds?)+make a better terrain editor (with Qt)... continue networked game use SDL opengl extention querying
+-clean up file formats (use 3ds?)+make a better terrain editor (with Qt)...